President: Anna Kowalkowski

-Scholarship Coordinator : Michelle Fleetwood
+Scholarship Coordinator : Megan Dowdle

-I am a second year PhD student in the Physiology Graduate Training Program working in the laboratory of Dr. Darcie Moore.
+I am a third year PhD student in the Physiology Graduate Training Program working in the laboratory of Dr. Darcie Moore.
 Our lab focuses on the mechanism of asymmetric protein inheritance in neural stem cells during division, and how this inheritance relates to aging.
 My research specifically focuses on delineating the role of these proteins within the adult brain in vivo.
 When I’m not in lab, I enjoy seeing live music, hiking, cooking, and I’m also a fan of happy hour.

-I am a fourth year Ph.D. student in the Cellular and Molecular Pathology Training Program, in Dr. Loren Denlinger’s lab.
+I am a fifth year Ph.D. student in the Cellular and Molecular Pathology Training Program, in Dr. Loren Denlinger’s lab.
 Our lab works to understand the mechanisms underlying asthma development and exacerbation.
 My project focuses on how Rhinovirus infection differentially impacts asthmatic and healthy individuals, with the goal of finding a therapeutic target to minimize the severity of Rhinovirus infection in asthmatics.
 In my free time, I enjoy spending time outdoors (hiking, rock climbing, camping, biking) or relaxing on the couch (reading, watching TV, cross stitching).

-Outreach Coordinators : Lexi MacMillan Uribe
+Outreach Coordinators :

-I am a third year PhD student in the Neuroscience Training Program.
+I am a fourth year PhD student in the Neuroscience Training Program.
 I am co-advised by Dr. Ruth Litovsky, who runs the Binaural Hearing and Speech Lab, and Dr. Ozioma Okonkwo, who is part of the Wisconsin Alzheimer’s Disease Research Center.
 I am interested in exploring whether deficits in auditory perception may be an early manifestation of Alzheimer’s disease pathology.
 Outside of lab, I like playing cards, binge-watching TV, and seeing live music.